-The risk of kidney cancer increases with age.
-It is more common in men than in women.
+The risk of developing kidney cancer increases with age, and it is more common in men than in women.

 Kidney cancer risk factors include:

-- Hypertension: High blood pressure has been associated with an increased risk of kidney cancer.
+- High blood pressure: High blood pressure, especially when Women increased risk of kidney cancer.

-- NSto radiate: Women treated with radiation for cancer of the reproductive organs ( Uterus orCervical) more likely to get kidney cancer.
+- Radiation: Women treated with radiation for cancer of the reproductive organs ( Uterus orCervical) are more likely to develop kidney cancer.

-- Genetic changes (mutations): Changes in certain genes can increase the risk of kidney cancer.
+- Genetic changes (mutations): Changes in certain genes can increase the risk of developing cancer of the kidneys.

-- Long-term hemodialysis treatment: Hemodialysis is the process of cleaning the blood by passing it through a special machine.
+- Long-term hemodialysis treatment: Dialysis Hemodialysis is the process of cleaning blood by passing it through a special machine.
 Dialysis is used when a person's kidneys are not working properly.

 - Von Hippel-Lindau Syndrome (VHL): People with this genetic disorder are more likely to develop kidney cancer.
-This disorder causes noncancerous tumors in the blood vessels, usually in the eyes and brain.
+This disorder causes noncancerous growths in the blood vessels, usually in the eyes andthe brain.

 Kidney cancer may not cause any symptoms in its early stages.

-However, as the tumor grows, symptoms may begin.
-For this reason, kidney cancer is often not diagnosed until it has begun to spread.
+However you may start Symptoms of kidney cancer By appearing as the tumor grows, for this reason, kidney cancer is often not diagnosed until it has started to spread.

-- The patient may complain of orthopedic pain.
+- The patient may complain of bone pain

 How is kidney cancer diagnosed?

-A sample of urine is studied to see if it contains blood.
-Even very small traces of blood, not visible to the naked eye, can be detected in tests of urine samples.
+- Urinalysis: A urine sample is studied to see if it contains blood.
+Even very small traces of blood, invisible to the naked eye, can be detected in urine sample tests.

-A blood test can show if there are too few red blood cells (anaemia), or if your kidney function is disturbed (in view of creatinine).
+A blood test can show if there are too few red blood cells (anemia), or if your kidney function is disturbed (by looking at creatinine).

-This test is often done with an intravenous contrast material (diagnostic material).
-Patients with impaired kidney function may not be able to take this substance.
+This test is often done using an intravenous contrast material (painting material).
+Patients with poor kidney function may not be able to take this.

 This test is useful in detecting tumors that have a different density than healthy tissue.

-During this procedure, a thin needle is inserted into the tumor, and a small sample of tissue (biopsy) is removed.
+- Biopsy: During this procedure, a thin needle is inserted into the tumor, and a small sample of tissue (biopsy) is removed.
 The doctor will examine the tissue under a microscope to see if there are any cancer cells.
-Because kidney cancer biopsies aren't always completely reliable, your doctor may not recommend this test.
+Since kidney cancer biopsies are not always completely reliable, they may not Your doctor recommends this test.

 Most cancers are divided by stage, which is a description of the cancer that helps plan treatment.
 The stage of the cancer depends on: